AP-B-AI-ML-Ops/project-Zeus-Deus/README.md

    docker compose --profile monitoring up monitoring -d
    ```
 2. View monitoring reports in the `monitoring/reports` directory
+3. Reports include:

+   - CSV files with detailed metrics
-3. Reports include CSV data and visualizations of model metrics
+   - PNG visualizations of model metrics

+   **Note about the visualization**: The PNG graph might show what appears to be a single line because the batch processing was run back-to-back with minimal time difference between runs.
+This causes the data points to overlap in the visualization.
+In a production environment with more time between runs, you would see distinct data points showing the model's performance over time.

 ## Monitoring